Rich elegant. Juliusspital wurzburger stein silvaner vdp erste lage trocken 22 @, Dmar, 241007 — 2 years ago

 It’s elegant, angular, & nuanced.

-We’re pairing it with grilled, spice-rubbed pork tenderloin and roasted brussels sprouts. — 5 months ago
+We’re pairing it with grilled, spice-rubbed pork tenderloin and roasted brussels sprouts. — a year ago